 #3: Ibanez MTZ11 Quick Access Multitool

 A guitar multitool to carry in your case.
 Ibanez’s multitool is an extremely useful guitar gadget.
 It contains 11 different tools, including a Flat-head screwdriver, 2 Phillips screwdrivers, 6 hex wrenches, a tube spanner, and a ruler.
-It’s well built and very reliable, and even though there are cheaper alternatives out there, I’m more than happy to keep one of these in my case.
+It’s well-built and very reliable, and even though there are cheaper alternatives out there, I’m more than happy to keep one of these in my case.
+You can read more about it in a review I wrote about it.

 Check out Ibanez MTZ11 Quick Access Multitool on Amazon